Monte Carlo Quantum Computing: Universal Quantum Circuits Using Bi-Fermion Rebits

-It is important and interesting to note that, as building blocks in homophysical implementations of GSQC systems, particularly the Feynman-Kitaev constructs, the fermionic Schr\"odinger-oriented bi-fermions and the FCC rebits as well as quantum gate operations on them, may be inherently imperfect and prone to errors and deviations, which necessitate considerations to control and correct them so to prevent their accumulation into a disastrous failure, similar to the need of minimizing qubit and gate error rates and employing quantum error correction in traditional experimental realizations of quantum computing devices.
+It is important and interesting to note that, as building blocks in homophysical implementations of GSQC systems, particularly the Feynman-Kitaev constructs, the fermionic Schr\"odinger-oriented bi-fermions and the quantum gate operations on them, may be inherently imperfect and prone to errors and deviations, which necessitate considerations to control and correct them so to prevent their accumulation into a disastrous failure, similar to the need of minimizing qubit and gate error rates and employing quantum error correction in traditional experimental realizations of quantum computing devices.
 However, unlike the enterprise of experimentally building an actual and physical device for quantum computing, here for MCQC with theoretical and numerical implementations of a quantum circuit using theoretical and numerically simulated bi-fermions, the rebit and gate errors may be by design as a matter of principle, which can be made arbitrarily small easily and cost-effectively, to the limit of completely vanishing, also as a matter of principle.
-Specifically, on the one hand, the rate of leakage error $\Tr(\sfE_{\rm leak}(\gamma_0))$ per bi-fermion either can be diminished completely by using an essentially bounded only implementation employing $\mathbb{L}_3$ as the substrate space to support bi-fermions, or if the fermionic Schr\"odinger property is desired, then bi-fermions supported by the substrate spaces $\mathbb{X}=\mathbb{T}$ or $\mathbb{X}=\mathbb{L}^{2n}$, $n\ge 2$ can be employed, for which the rate of leakage error $\Tr(\sfE_{\rm leak}(\gamma_0))$ can be made as small as $\Tr(\sfE_{\rm leak}(\gamma_0))=O\!\left(\gamma_0^{{-}3}\log^3\gamma_0\right)$ for $\mathbb{X}=\mathbb{T}$ or $\mathbb{X}=\mathbb{L}^{2n}$ in the limit of $n\rightarrow\infty$, or as small as $\Tr(\sfE_{\rm leak}(\gamma_0))=O\!\left(\gamma_0^{{-}2}\right)$ for $\mathbb{X}=\mathbb{L}^{2n}$ in the limit of $n\rightarrow 2$, namely, the rate of leakage error can be rendered arbitrarily close to zero, and approaching it polynomially fast, by choosing the parameter $\gamma_0>0$ sufficiently large but bounded by a polynomial of $\size(H_{\mathsmaller{\rm FK}})\defeq|\bfT_1|+n_0|\bfT_2|+N\le n_0T+N+1$, at the price of a polynomially increased time complexity to simulate such a system via a classical Monte Carlo.
-On the other hand, for the FCC rebits each comprising $n_0\in\mathbb{N}$ FCM bi-fermions, the probability of errors in FCC operators may be $\epsilon_{\mathsmaller{FCC}}(n_0) = O(1/\poly(n_0))$, or $\epsilon_{\mathsmaller{FCC}}(n_0) = O(2^{{-}n_0})$, or even just $0$ regardless of $n_0$, depending upon which specific scheme is employed to implement the FCC rebits.
+Specifically, the rate of leakage error $\Tr(\sfE_{\rm leak}(\gamma_0))$ per bi-fermion either can be diminished completely by using an essentially bounded only implementation employing $\mathbb{L}_3$ as the substrate space to support bi-fermions, or if the fermionic Schr\"odinger property is desired, then bi-fermions supported by the substrate spaces $\mathbb{X}=\mathbb{T}$ or $\mathbb{X}=\mathbb{L}^{2n}$, $n\ge 2$ can be employed, for which the rate of leakage error $\Tr(\sfE_{\rm leak}(\gamma_0))$ can be made as small as $\Tr(\sfE_{\rm leak}(\gamma_0))=O\!\left(\gamma_0^{{-}3}\log^3\gamma_0\right)$ for $\mathbb{X}=\mathbb{T}$ or $\mathbb{X}=\mathbb{L}^{2n}$ when $n$ is large, or as small as $\Tr(\sfE_{\rm leak}(\gamma_0))=O\!\left(\gamma_0^{{-}2}\right)$ for $\mathbb{X}=\mathbb{L}^{2n}$ in the limit of $n\rightarrow 2$, namely, the rate of leakage error can be rendered polynomially close to zero,, by choosing the parameter $\gamma_0>0$ sufficiently large but bounded by a polynomial of $\size(H_{\mathsmaller{\rm FK}})$, at the price of a polynomially increased time complexity to simulate such a system via a classical Monte Carlo.